nimwegenLab/moma-preprocessing-module/README.md

-# moma-preprocessing
+# MoMA preprocessing module

-This repository contains module files for using moma preprocessing with the [Environment Modules](https://modules.readthedocs.io/en/latest/index.html).
+This repository contains module files for using MoMA preprocessing with the [Environment Modules](https://modules.readthedocs.io/en/latest/index.html).

 ## Requirements